TeoNikolov/wasp-ss-gesgen/tutorial.md

 - Work on the student assignment for Thursday
 - Set up the Docker solution locally, if you have not done so already
 - Browse the code to learn more about how various tools were used to create a functioning web app: `FastAPI`, the `Celery` task queue, `Redis`, `Docker` (`Dockerfile`, `docker compose`), the `GENEA Visualiser`, `HTML`, `CSS`, `Javascript` .
 Feel free to ask questions!
+- Install Blender on your computer and inspect the downloaded BVH and FBX files
 - Help other teams out
 - Have a relaxing discussion with ChatGPT about the essence of life and the universe